 The Router has been designed to be placed on a desktop.
 All of the cables exit from the rear of the Router for better organization and utility.
-The Network Status Display is easily visible on the FRONT of the Router to provide you with information about network activity and status.
-See the Network Status Display Guide for more detailed information.
+The LED indicators are easily visible on the TOP of the Router to provide you with information about network activity and status.